Eduardo Liceaga: Career

-He commenced the practice of his profession soon afterward in Mexico City.
+He commenced practice in Mexico City.
 For many years he taught surgery in his alma mater, and became its director, serving from 1904 until 1910.
 In 1913 he was made honorary director.
 For twenty-five years he was director of the Maternity and Infant Hospital.

-He represented Mexico at many international congresses, among which may be mentioned the Public Health Congress at Vienna, Austria; the Medical Congress at Moscow; the Tuberculosis Congress, and the Congress on Hygiene and Demography, both at Washington; the first and third Pan-American Congresses, at Washington and Havana, respectively, and international conventions at Washington, Mexico and Costa Rica.
+He represented Mexico at many international congresses, including the Public Health Congress at Vienna, Austria; the Medical Congress at Moscow; the Tuberculosis Congress, and the Congress on Hygiene and Demography, both at Washington; the first and third Pan-American Congresses, at Washington and Havana, respectively, and international conventions at Washington, Mexico and Costa Rica.
 From 1893 to 1913 he represented his country at the meetings of the American Public Health Association, serving as president of the association in 1896.

 He wrote numerous scientific papers on hygiene and public health, medicine and surgery.
 The National Academy of Medicine of Mexico made a special award to him for his work on "Dislocation of the Clavicle."
 He was for many years president of the Board of Health of Mexico, during which time many active campaigns against disease were carried out and new measures inaugurated.
 He took an active part in writing the Sanitary Code of the City of Mexico, and was a member of the commission in charge of building the General Hospital of that city.
 During his administration rabies vaccination was established, yellow fever along the Gulf Coast, and bubonic plague at Mazatlan were brought under control.

 He was a member of the following Mexican scientific societies: Lancasterian Company; Mexican Geographical and Statistical Society; the Medical Society of San Luis Potosi; the National Academy of Medicine; the Medical and Pharmaceutical Society of Puebla; the Medical-Surgical Association "Larrey"; Medical Society of Guanajuato; Medical Society of Jalisco; Medical and Pharmaceutical Society of Merida; and the Mexican Society of Surgery.

 Many honors were bestowed upon him: Knight of the Order of Guadalupe in 1866; diploma as honorary member of the Mexican Geographical and Statistical Society; honorary member of the Physicians and Pharmacists of Merida; foreign member of the Academy of Medicine of Venezuela; honorary member of the Surgical and Medical Society of San Sebastian, Spain; degree of vice-president of the Mexican Society "Antonio Alzate."
+The Emperor Maximilian I bestowed on him the degree of Surgeon and a gold medal.